Configuration¶

 Next, the configuration needs to be updated from the configfile syntax to the

-syntax.
+configparser syntax.
 Note that the features supported by these two

 libraries differ:

-does not support nested sections (subsections),configfile has different syntax for the interpolation of option values than
+configparserdoes not support nested sections (subsections),configfile has different syntax for the interpolation of option values than

-options have become unused and were
+Also note that the --site and --cache-dir options have become unused and were

 removed.
 Hence, the main things that will need to be changed are: